 In the future, Dr. Dias hopes to construct a serial text messaging program for parents during the first six postnatal months and, if funded, would use PHC4 data for hospitalization rates to assess the effectiveness of this intervention enhancement.

-For more information contact the Special Request Unit at .
+For more information contact Special Requests at .